iodigital-com/io-technology/data/blog/distributed-chat-system/introduction-and-authorization-server.md

 }
 ```

-Finally, we add `application.properties` file to define our server properties.
+Finally, we add `application.properties` file to define our server properties:

 ```properties
 server.port=9000